 - Organize your essay in a logical and coherent manner.
 Use a clear introduction, body paragraphs, and conclusion.
 Make sure each paragraph has a clear topic sentence that connects back to your thesis.

 - Proofread your essay for grammar, punctuation, and spelling errors.
 Make sure you have fully answered the prompt or question.
+Also make sure to check plagiarism in your content using a reliable plagiarism checker before you finalize it.

 In summary, writing a literary essay requires a deep understanding of the text, a well-defined thesis statement, the use of evidence from the text, an analysis of literary devices, and a formal writing style.